 The EU Directive 2011/24/EU on the application of patients’ rights in cross-border healthcare officially recognized the “right to free choice” and the “right to information” included in the European Charter of Patients' Rights.
 Furthermore, the Article 6 § 1 of the Directive establishes that “Member States shall ensure that the national contact points consult also with patient associations”, recognizing and enhancing also the ultimate principle of the European Charter of Patients' Rights, that is the “right to participate in policymaking in the health field”.
 This Directive aims to establish rules for facilitating access to safe and high-quality cross-border healthcare in the Union and to ensure patient mobility in accordance with the principles established by the Court of Justice and to promote cooperation on healthcare between Member States.
 It should apply to individual patients who decide to seek healthcare in a Member State other than the Member State of affiliation.
 As confirmed by the Court of Justice, neither its special nature nor the way in which it is organized removes healthcare from the ambit of the fundamental principle of the freedom to provide services.
 The Court of Justice has laid down that public health protection is among the overriding reasons of general interest that can justify restrictions to the freedom of movement envisaged in the Treaties.

-Report on safer healthcare in Europe: improving patient safety and fighting antimicrobial resistance (2014/2207(INI))", approved by the European Parliament on 19 May 2015
+Resolution on safer healthcare in Europe: improving patient safety and fighting antimicrobial resistance (2014/2207(INI)), approved by the European Parliament on 19 May 2015

-It states thath “The European Parliament recognizes the value of citizens’ initiatives, such as the European Charter of Patients’ Rights based on the Charter of Fundamental Rights of the European Union, and the European Patients’ Rights Day, which has been organised every year on 18 April since 2007; invites the Commission and the Member States to support the European Patients’ Rights Day at local, national and EU level”.
+The document states that “The European Parliament recognizes the value of citizens’ initiatives, such as the European Charter of Patients’ Rights based on the Charter of Fundamental Rights of the European Union, and the European Patients’ Rights Day, which has been organised every year on 18 April since 2007; invites the Commission and the Member States to support the European Patients’ Rights Day at local, national and EU level”.
+To download the document, click here.

 Question Time asked to Elisabeth Morin-Chartier (EPP) by Paolo Giordano on the European Charter of Patients’ Rights